 Ash gray gravel unearthed red rivers from his palms as he crawled towards the highway.
 He pleaded against the Grim Reaper, not for his sake, but for his mother, wife, and toddler who awaited his return.

-A bank CEO pulled over when he saw the dying man upon the roadside.
+A man clothed in 13 stripes and 50 stars pulled over when he saw the dying man upon the roadside.
 Gratitude warmed the man's soul as the rescuer approached with phone in hand.
-Yet that hope coverted to a tightening apprehension as the Cheif Executive Officer kept his phone at bay.
-The CEO displayed a flawless smile as he asked if the man was legally an American.
-The dying man gave lying assurances which pleaded outside suspicion 's fortress; the wall which encircled fear.
-Unsure of whom to call, the ambulance or border patrol, the bank executive chose a compromise.
+Yet that hope converted to a tightening apprehension as the self-proclaimed patriot kept his phone at bay.
+The unaware flag desecrater displayed a flawless smile as he asked if the man was legally an American.
+The dying man gave lying assurances which pleaded outside Suspicion's fortress; the wall which encircled fear.
+Unsure of whom to call, the ambulance or border patrol, the anchor baby of European ancestors chose a compromise.
 He pocketed his phone as he left the man at death's door.
 Never mind that the injured man worked harder than the co-workers who beat him and looted him when they found out that his citizenship wasn't approved.

-A prosperity preacher saw the dying man and passed by; a sticker plastered upon his bumper proclaimed "God helps those who help themselves."
+A prosperity preacher saw the dying man and passed by with nary a deceleration; a sticker plastered upon his bumper proclaimed "God helps those who help themselves."